PelionIoT/snap-pelion-edge/README.md

     * [Production Mode] Do not use the device certificate from the Device Management Portal.
 Turn off by:

       1. Change the definitions of `DEVELOPER_MODE` and `FACTORY_MODE` in `snap/snapcraft.yaml` to `DEVELOPER_MODE=OFF` and `FACTORY_MODE=ON`
-      1. Follow the documentation for [Factory Provisioning](https://www.pelion.com/docs/device-management-provision/1.2/introduction/index.html)
+      1. Follow the documentation for [Factory Provisioning](https://www.pelion.com/docs/device-management/current/provisioning-process/index.html)
       1. Make sure to specify the `class-id` and `vendor-id` values in `fcu.yml` as specified in the next section.
       1. If enabling firmware updates, make sure to set `update-auth-certificate-file` in `fcu.yml` to the path of the firmware update certificate `default.der` created in the next section.
+      1. The default provisioning path for the snap is '/var/snap/pelion-edge/current/userdata/mbed'.
+This is the path that the factory configurator client should be executed from to inject the production certificates and meta data.

 1. Generate firmware update certificates using the [manifest-tool](https://github.com/armmbed/manifest-tool)

     1. Check that support for firmware updates is enabled in `snap/snapcraft.yaml` with `FIRMWARE_UPDATE=ON`
     1. Install the manifest-tool: `pip install manifest-tool`
-    1. Obtain an API key from the [Pelion Edge Access Management Portal](https://portal-os2.mbedcloudstaging.net/access/keys/list)
+    1. Obtain an API key from the [Pelion Edge Access Management Portal](https://portal.mbedcloud.com/access/keys/list)
     1. Generate certificates using the manifest-tool:

       ```bash